-While analyzing system of equations (19), we can construct the explicit form of the Riemann tensor.
-It is obvious that system of linear equations for deviations (19) can be solved together with nonlinear equations of geodesics (17).
+While analyzing the system of Eqs.
+(18), we can construct the explicit form of the Riemann tensor.
+It is obvious that the system of linear equations for deviations (18) can be solved together with the nonlinear equations of geodesics (16).